andreaseirich/ChatCompanion/docs/ETHICS.md

 - **False positives/negatives possible**: Friendly banter with slang or irony may occasionally be flagged, or hostile slang may be missed—the tool is a helper, not a definitive judge
 - **System stays careful and non-judgmental**: The system is designed to be supportive rather than decisive, recognizing that language interpretation requires human judgment
 - **RED signals protected**: Coercive control, secrecy/isolation, and proof-of-compliance patterns are never weakened by banter suppression
+- **Evidence-based explanations**: The system avoids false accusations—explanations and observed behaviors are derived only from matched patterns.
+Threat language appears only when threat/ultimatum patterns are actually detected

 ## User Responsibility